 - a. manufacturing;

-- b.
-Secondary office;
+- b. secondary office;

 - c. warehousing, distributing and wholesaling; and

 - d. accessory uses.

-- 17.3.1.2 The maximum Floor Space Index of a Secondary office is 0.5.
+17.3.1.2 The maximum floor space index (FSI) of a secondary office is 0.5.

 17.3.2.1 No approvals for development on the south side of South Sheridan Way, west of Southdown Road, will be given until the proponent has submitted an acceptable traffic impact study to the satisfaction of the City.